cappe987/cappe987.github.io/_posts/networks/2023-04-05-ptp-intro-timestamping.md

 │PHY│ │PHY│ │PHY│
 └▲─▼┘ └▲─▼┘ └▲─▼┘
 ```
-The above illustration shows an example layout of how a MAC and PHY would be
-attached in switching hardware.
-The PHY attaches directly to the cable.

 For one-step, the hardware also needs the functionality to modify the packet,
 and that includes understanding the PTP packet layout.
 Using one-step results in